Ava Linda Feliz-Sutter

 ABSTRACT

-Anglophone literary criticism frequently confines Latin American literature within reductive postcolonial paradigms, privileging historical and sociopolitical readings over philosophical and psychoanalytic inquiry.
-This prevailing framework often reduces the essence of Latin American literary production to its colonial legacies, thereby eclipsing its engagement with metaphysical, existential, and ontological themes.
-Yet, the hallmark features of Latin American literature—such as its experimental narrative forms and seamless interweaving of the fantastic and the real—demand a more nuanced critical lens.
-By foregrounding philosophical and psychoanalytic approaches, this thesis reclaims Carlos Fuentes, a seminal figure of the Latin American Boom, as a thinker whose works probe the fundamental mysteries of existence, despite his infrequent recognition as a philosopher in his own right.
+Anglophone literary criticism has long approached Latin American literature through a narrowly postcolonial lens, privileging historical and sociopolitical interpretation while seldom granting it the philosophical seriousness routinely accorded to European literary traditions.
+This critical habit frequently reduces Latin American literary production to the aftereffects of colonial history, thereby obscuring its sustained engagement with metaphysical, existential, and ontological inquiry.
+Yet the defining characteristics of Latin American literature—its formal experimentation and its seamless interweaving of the fantastic and the real—demand a more capacious critical framework.
+By foregrounding philosophical and psychoanalytic approaches, this thesis reclaims Carlos Fuentes as a thinker whose work rigorously interrogates the fundamental conditions of human existence, despite his persistent marginalization as a philosopher within Anglophone criticism.
+It argues for the necessity of reading Latin American literature not only as historically situated but as philosophically and psychoanalytically generative in its own right.

 Atziluth, Tzaphiron, Tassili n’Ajjer